-We’ll show you now how to republish existing posts.
+Now, let’s learn how to republish existing WP posts.

-In some instances, you may want to republish an old post.
-If you do, there are a few options you can use to do this:
+In some situations, you may want to republish an old post.
+If so, there are a few different options you can use to do this:

 Edit Post Date And Time

-You can reschedule your post by editing the date and the time the post was published.
-Enter a new date (and time) and click Schedule.
+You can reschedule your post by changing the date and time that the post was published.
+Enter a new date (and time), then click Schedule.

 When the scheduled time arrives, the post will move from its current place in your timeline to the most recent spot on your blog and display the new date and time.
-The link for the post will also change to reflect the new publication date.
+The link for the post will also be updated to reflect the new publication date.